 In Southeast, the department is using mark-recapture methods with external tags and fin clips to estimate abundance and exploitation rates for sablefish in the NSEI Subdistrict.
 Sablefish are captured with pot gear in May or June, marked with a tag and a fin clip then released.
 Tags are recovered from the fishery and fish are counted at the processing plants and observed for fin-clips.
-The 2017 recommended ABC of 385 mt for the NSEI fishery was calculated by applying the 2016 fishery mortality at age (based on a harvest rate of 6.8% using the $F{50\%}$ biological reference point (BRP)) to the 2017 forecast of total biomass at age and summing across all ages.
-The 2017 ABC was a 5.3% decrease from the 2016 ABC (366 mt), which was also based on the $F{50\%}$ BRP (the harvest rate was 6.8% for 2016).
-Since 2009 BRPs have become more conservative, i.e. $F{45\%}$ in 2009 and $F{50\%}$ since 2010.
+The 2018 recommended ABC of 438 mt for the NSEI fishery was calculated by applying the 2017 fishery mortality at age (based on a harvest rate of 6.4% using the F50% biological reference point (BRP)) to the 2018 forecast of total biomass at age and summing across all ages.
+The 2018 ABC was a 13.6% increase from the 2017 ABC (385 mt), which was also based on the F50% BRP (the harvest rate was 6.4% for 2017).
+Since 2009 BRPs have become more conservative, i.e. F45% in 2009 and F50% since 2010.
 In addition to the mark-recapture work, an annual longline survey is conducted in NSEI to provide biological data as well as relative abundance information.
 In SSEI only an annual longline survey is conducted to provide biological data as well as relative abundance information.
 Unlike NSEI, the department does not currently estimate the absolute abundance of SSEI sablefish.
-There appears to be substantial movement of sablefish in and out of the SSEI area, which violates the assumption of a closed population; consequently, Peterson mark-recapture estimates of abundance or exploitation rates are not possible for this fishery.
+There appears to be substantial movement of sablefish in and out of the SSEI area, which violates the assumption of a closed population; consequently, Peterson markrecapture estimates of abundance or exploitation rates are not possible for this fishery.
 Instead, the SSEI sablefish population is managed based on relative abundance trends from survey and fishery CPUE data, as well as with survey and fishery biological data that are used to describe the age and size structure of the population and detect recruitment events (Contact Andrew Olson).